-\item \emph{Short restless path} (\krestlesspath): Given a temporal graph, a source, a destination, and an integer~$k$, decide if there exists a restless path of length $k-1$ connecting the source and the destination.

-\item \emph{Short restless motif} (\krestlessmotif): Given a vertex-colored temporal graph, a source, a destination, and a multiset of colors with size $k$, decide if there exists a restless path connecting the source and the destination such that the vertex colors of the path agree with the multiset colors.
+\para{Restless path problems.} The restless path problem (\restlesspath) asks if there exists a restless path connecting a source and a destination.
+Extending this, the short restless path problem (\krestlesspath) asks if there exists a restless path with a specified length, $k-1$, connecting the source and the destination, and the short restless path motif problem (\krestlessmotif) asks if there exists a restless path in a vertex-colored temporal graph, whose vertex colors match with the given multiset of colors of size $k$.

-\item \emph{Restless reachability} (\restlessreach): Given a temporal graph and a set of source vertices, find the set of vertices for which there exists a restless path connecting a source to the vertex.

-\item \emph{Short restless reachability} (\krestlessreach): Given a temporal graph, a set of source vertices, and an integer~$k$, find the set of vertices for which there exists a restless path of length $k-1$ connecting a source to the vertex.

-\item \emph{Short restless motif reachability} (\krestlessmotifreach): Given a vertex-colored temporal graph, a set of source vertices, and a multiset of colors with size $k$, find the set of vertices for which there exists a restless path connecting a source to the vertex such that colors of vertices in the path agree with the multiset colors. \squishend
+\para{Restless reachability problems.} The restless reachability problem (\restlessreach) asks to find a set of vertices for which there exists a restless path connecting from a given source to the vertex.
+Extending this, the short restless reachability problem (\krestlessreach) asks to find a set of vertices for which there exists a restless path with a specified length, $k-1$, connecting a given source to the vertex, and the short restless path motif reachability (\krestlessmotifreach) asks to find a set of vertices for which there exists a restless path whose vertex colors match with the given multiset of colors of size $k$, in a vertex-colored temporal graph.

-To motivate the study of restless reachability problems in temporal graphs we present three application scenarios: ($i$) modeling epidemic spreading; ($ii$) finding signaling pathways in brain networks; and ($iii$) tour recommendation for travelers.